Building my consulting site

 Before choosing the tech stack, I outlined the primary requirements:

-• Integration: Compatibility with analytics and marketing tools.
-Although I highly value priacy, a website without analytics is a personal site.
-If you're running a business, you must know your customers, BUT only as much as they reasonably woud like to share.
+- Integration: Compatibility with analytics and marketing tools.
+Although I highly value privacy, a website without analytics is a personal site.
+If you're running a business, you must know your customers, BUT only as much as they reasonably would like to share.
 I like to track # of visits, locale of visitor, duration on page, & CTA clicked.

 Choosing the Tech Stack